-Any Holder wishing to exchange Notes must notify the Exchange Administrator by email at ctsspgexchanges@wellsfargo.com no later than two Business Days before the proposed exchange date.
+Any Holder wishing to exchange Notes must notify the Exchange Administrator by email at ctsspgexchanges@wellsfargo.com and ctsspgexchanges@computershare.com no later than two Business Days before the proposed exchange date.
 The exchange date with respect to any exchange can be any Business Day on or after the Initial Exchange Date other than a Record Date or a Payment Date.
 A notice becomes irrevocable two Business Days before the respective exchange date.